 But what are some of the typical problems to arise from this system?

-Given that every contract is unique between landlord and business, there is a chance of issues arising during negotiations.
+Given that every contract is unique between landlord and business, there is a chance of issues about rising rents during negotiations.
 This is where an experienced solicitor, in property rental and landlord law, will be a valuable asset.
-They’ll understand the nuances of the negotiation, making sure you’re well protected and covered in all eventualities.
+They’ll understand the nuances of the negotiation, making sure you’re well protected and covered in all eventualities, including giving your tenant notice.

 The lack of a deposit

-Unless written into the contract, deposits aren’t always applied as they are in traditional lease situations.
+Unless written into the contract, deposits aren’t always applied as they are in traditional lease transaction data realpage gathers situations.
+Sometimes making advantage realpage's data warehouse and realpage pricing software where companies control fewer buildings.
 This can make recouping the costs of damages far more complicated than deducting them from a sum designed to take care of such problems.

 Constantly changing tenants